Legalization tracker

 Colorado cannabis FAQ

-Is recreational cannabis legal in Colorado?
+Is cannabis legal in Colorado?

 Can I grow cannabis at home in Colorado?

-Are cannabis consumption lounges legal in Colorado?
+When did cannabis become legal in Colorado?

 Legal disclaimer